 What is IBS and why do people get it?

 It can be hard to maintain a healthy gut.
 A lack of sleep, poor diet, stress, travel, ageing, illness and antibiotics can all impact the balance of good and bad bacteria in the gut.
-Your gut bacteria can influence your digestive health and well-being.
-An imbalance can lead to bloating, pains, diarrhoea, constipation all IBS symptoms.
+Your gut bacteria can influence your digestive health and wellbeing.
+An imbalance can lead to bloating, pains, diarrhoea, constipation which are recognised as symptoms of IBS.

-Research shared by The IBS Network has shown in Physiological studies that the gut in IBS tends to be more sensitive and reactive (irritable).
+Research shared by The IBS Network has shown in Physiological studies that the gut tends to be more sensitive and reactive in IBS sufferers.
 Causes of this may include a traumatic or upsetting event or situation, a strong dose of antibiotics or an attack of gastroenteritis.

 What are the symptoms of IBS?

 Symptoms can include; abdominal cramps, bloating, diarrhoea or constipation.
 Other symptoms that can also be associated with IBS which are less commonly known about are; tiredness, nausea, heartburn & indigestion, backache, headaches, muscle pain, anxiety and depression.

 How many people suffer from IBS in the UK?

 Numbers from Bupa in the UK state that 2 people in 10 suffer from IBS and symptoms can vary from person to person.

 If you have IBS or think you may have it we’ve pulled together a list of ideas to help you manage your condition.